 The foundation of effective leadership is character.
 Nothing else has more impact.
 Nothing else has greater reach.
 And nothing else can make up for its lack—not education, experience, talent, or contacts.

-Here’s the background.
-Two years ago this week, a student-turned-gunman killed three of his fellow students and wounded three more in Chardon, Ohio.
+Here’s the background: Several years ago, a student-turned-gunman killed three of his fellow students and wounded three more in Chardon, Ohio.
 There would have been undoubtedly been many, many more if Frank Hall, the assistant football coach, had not intervened.

 When the gunfire began, Coach Hall did the unthinkable.
 Instead of diving for cover, he stood up, pushed his table out of the way, and started pursuing the gunman.

 The gunman fired at him twice and missed.
 Hall kept coming, pursuing the boy out of the building.
 Though he lost him in the parking lot, he successfully got him away from the students.
-(The police apprehended him in the woods soon after.)
+And police apprehended the shooter in the woods soon after.

-Meanwhile, Coach Hall ran back inside to try and help those who were dying while they waited for emergency responders to arrive on the scene.
-The entire assault—from the gunman’s first shot until he exited the building—lasted just forty-seven seconds.
+Meanwhile, Coach Hall ran back inside to try and help those who were hurt and dying while they waited for emergency responders to arrive on the scene.
+The entire assault—from the gunman’s first shot until he exited the building—lasted just 47 seconds.

-Twice during the story, Scott Pellsey referred to the coach’s heroism as “the reflex of character.”
-I didn’t understand that phrase fully until I watched the whole segment.
-I encourage you to do the same.
+Twice during the story, news anchor Scott Pelley referred to the coach’s heroism as “the reflex of character.”
+I didn’t understand that phrase fully until I watched the whole segment and thought about it.

 As it turns out, the shooting incident was like the visible part of an iceberg.
 What wasn’t visible was Coach Hall’s character.
 Though it was tested in an instant, he had spent a lifetime building it—one choice at a time.